$4,395 + Airfare

 What is unique about this program?

-From an exclusive accommodation at a Tuscan villa in the countryside, to a hands-on learning experience at a gondola workshop in Venice and TFT’s ten years of expertise in leading trips through Italy, this program provides unparalleled insider access to this beautiful country.
+From exclusive accommodation at a Tuscan villa in the countryside, to a hands-on learning experience at a gondola workshop in Venice and TFT’s expertise in leading programs through Italy for over a decade, this program provides unparalleled insider access to this beautiful country.